pozsarzs/alanz80/README.md

 ```
 ; It is an example input datafile for AlanZ80

-PROGRAM EXAMPLE1
+PROG EXAMPLE1
-; Section configuration, this is mandatory
-CONF
 ; program description
-  D Swapping numbers back and forth
+DESC Swapping numbers back and forth
 ; symbol set without blank symbol
-  S 0123456789
+SYMB 0123456789
 ; number of the states without q00
-  |Q| 2
+STAT 2
-END CONF

 ; Section program card, this is mandatory
-CARD
+CARD BEGIN
      ; qi SjSkDqm SjSkDqm SjSkDqm SjSkDqm ...
-  01 01R01 12R01 23R01 34R01 45R01 56R01 67R01 78R01 89R01 90R01 __S02
+     ST01 01R01 12R01 23R01 34R01 45R01 56R01 67R01 78R01 89R01 90R01 __S02
-  02 09L02 10L02 21L02 32L02 43L02 54L02 65L02 76L02 87L02 98L02 __SRR
+     ST02 09L02 10L02 21L02 32L02 43L02 54L02 65L02 76L02 87L02 98L02 __S00
-END CARD
+     END

 ; Section tape content, this is optional.
-TAPE
+TAPE BEGIN
-  ; The asterisk indicates the first position:
+     ; The asterisk indicates the start position (SPOS):
      ;    *
      DATA 0123456789
-  POS 1
+     SPOS 1
-END TAPE
+     END

 ; Section commands, this is optional.
 ; These commands affect the program running and can be specified
 ; from the command line.
-CMD
+COMM BEGIN
      ; show all operation
      TRACE
      ; It does not ask for input (tape) data, it automatically runs and exits.
      ; If this is not specified and has a tape section, it will give a prompt
      ; and expect input data after running.
 If there is no tape section, you
      ; will be waiting for an input without running.
      NOPROMPT
      ; run step-by-step
      STEP
-END CMD
+     END

-END PROGRAM
+END
 ```

 The CONF section specifies the number of states and the symbol set used by the machine.
 The algorithm in the CODE section will be checked against these.